Please read through these and the FAQs before you email me. I might have already answered your question here!

 Copy other artists.
 Draw and paint in their style.
 Get online and watch artists draw and paint.
 Copy them!
 This is how you learn.
 After a while, after trying on other people's voices, you will find your own voice, and it will be awesome.

 Experiment.
 Don't be afraid to make things that are ugly and weird and not what you expected.
 You can't grow as an artist if you don't make mistakes.
+Draw things that make you happy, no matter what anyone else likes.
 Good luck.